ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 Jurriaan is gathering data on how many libraries are affected.

 Ideally we'd like a deprecation saying "you are using this feature, and it's going to disappear".
-But this would have falies positives: just because deep instantiation does eta-expansion does not imply that using only shallow instantaition would make the program un-typable.
+But this would have false positives: just because deep instantiation does eta-expansion does not imply that using only shallow instantiation would make the program un-typable.

 ## Alternatives

 Status quo.
-But the the stauts quo is extremely unsatisfactory.
+But the the status quo is extremely unsatisfactory.

 ## Unresolved Questions

 ## Implementation Plan

-Implemenation is relatively easy.
+Implementation is relatively easy.
 I can do it, or Richard, or Alejandro.